 You do not have to tolerate harassment.
 If a debt collector threatens you on the phone or uses abusive language, hang up.

 Debt collectors are still allowed to send you emails and text messages.
 The Fair Debt Collection Practices Act was written forty years ago and doesn’t directly address digital communications.

 Congress and the federal Consumer Financial Protection Bureau are currently considering how the law should deal with emails and text messages sent by debt collectors.

 WHEN DEBT COLLECTORS MAKE FALSE CLAIMS

 The FDCPA also makes it illegal for a debt collector to lie in order to collect debts or information about you.
-Specifically, debt collectors may not:
+Specifically, unlawful debt collection activities and your legal rights may not: